Here you can find an overview of AUC's teaching staff.

 At Nottingham Trent University, Pratt developed innovative educational pathways for students with civic and cultural partners, including galleries, museums and media companies, and supported the launch of the city’s National Videogame Arcade and television station, Notts TV.
 He has a keen interest in promoting digital learning, and his pioneering work involving students in the production, dissemination and enhancement of an online graphic novel about Nottingham’s literary history was awarded the 2015 Guardian prize for teaching excellence.
 Pratt’s further educational interests include internationalisation in higher education with a particular emphasis on the development of in-country studies and global studies.

-Dr. Ramon Puras is AUC's Vice Dean and Director of Education.
+Dr. Michiel van Drunen is AUC's Director of Education.

-Head of Studies (Academic Core): Dr. Anne de Graaf
+Head of Studies (Academic Core): Anne de Graaf

 Head of Studies (Social Sciences): Dr. Sennay Ghebreab